 The Short Scar Facelift was invented and popularised in Manhattan by Dr Daniel Baker a mentor of mine who trained me.
 The other New York Surgeons, including Dr Sherrel Aston (famous in his own right) was the first Doctor in America to have a radio Q&A regular appearance.
 Both of these revered Plastic Surgeons have done the most Facelifts in the world, and have operated on many Celebrities, Dignitaries, Presidents and State Heads.
 I was fortunate to work with both Dr Aston and Baker, and rumour has it that Dr Aston performed Audrey Hepburn’s Facelift.

 This Facelift Plastic Surgery exposure also extended to Rhinoplasty and Eyelid surgery and with almost every Facelift we performed eyelid surgery and in between Facelift cases we performed various techniques of Rhinoplasty.
-Hence, one of the many reasons I do call myself a Face Expert and an expert on the Face – for Facelifts, Rhinoplasty and Eyelid Surgery.
+Hence, one of the many reasons I am a peer reviewed Plastic Surgeon on the Face – for Facelifts, Rhinoplasty and Eyelid Surgery.